Skip to main content

 Geographic variables that are not on the public-use files may be requested for any of the original cohorts.
 Proposals in which researchers request access to such variables are reviewed on a case-by-case basis.
 For more information, visit the Bureau of Labor Statistics website.
 Geographic variables are available for use at Census Data Centers.

 Due to the fact that Census procedures for the geocoding of geographical boundaries were deliberately frozen in the mid-1970s, users are advised to be skeptical about all variables relating to location below the state level except those delineating movement between counties.
-For more information, see the User note about Older Cohorts' geographic data below.
+For more information, see the important information note about older cohorts' geographic data below.

 Geographic residence